sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 Now, let’s assign values to these variables:

-1. Starting with the **USER_PARSER_API_KEY,** go to [userparser.com](https://www.userparser.com).
-This API helps us better authorize users by collecting the user agent data of their devices.
-Log in to your account if you already have one, or create a new one if you don’t.
-It’s completely free.
-2. After completing the authentication, navigate to **Dashboard,** where you should see the API key at the top of the page.
-Copy that API key to the **USER_PARSER_API_KEY** variable.
-3. Next, we have three environment variables: **GMAIL_ADDRESS, GMAIL_APP_PASSWORD,** and **GMAIL_SENDER_NAME.** We won’t use these during local development, so we can skip them for now.
-4. Let’s move on to the Firebase environment variables.
+1. Let’s move on to the Firebase environment variables.
 For **FIREBASE_APP_NAME,** use the project id assigned to your firebase project.
 You can get it from the URL (ie: `organized-app-47c7u` from `https://console.firebase.google.com/u/1/project/organized-app-47c7u/overview`).
 Alternatively, you can go to **Settings,** then **General,** and find the `Project ID`.
-5. For the **GOOGLE_CONFIG_BASE64,** there are many approaches to get this base64 string of the private key.
+2. For the **GOOGLE_CONFIG_BASE64,** there are many approaches to get this base64 string of the private key.
 We’re just showing one way of getting it.
-6. In this example, we’ll use Node directly in the Terminal window by typing `node`.
+3. In this example, we’ll use Node directly in the Terminal window by typing `node`.
-7. Let’s create a variable to store our private key JSON contents.
+4. Let’s create a variable to store our private key JSON contents.
 Open the JSON file we downloaded earlier and copy its contents.
 Then, type `const firebaseConfig =` and right after this paste all the JSON content into the Terminal.
 Press Enter.
 Remember, it’s just the JSON data saved in this newly defined variable.
-8. To convert it to a base64 string, we use the command `Buffer.from(JSON.stringify(firebaseConfig)).toString('base64')`.
+5. To convert it to a base64 string, we use the command `Buffer.from(JSON.stringify(firebaseConfig)).toString('base64')`.
 Please, note that we recommend using the local converting command rather than online base64 converter tools, because of security reasons.
 Then, press **Enter.**
-9. You should now have the base64 encoded string of your Firebase private key.
+6. You should now have the base64 encoded string of your Firebase private key.
 Copy that text to the **GOOGLE_CONFIG_BASE64** variable.
+7. The three environment variables: **MAIL_ADDRESS, MAIL_PASSWORD,** and **MAIL_SENDER_NAME.** are not used during local development, so we can skip them for now.
-10. Additionally, create .firebaserc file with `cp .firebaserc.example .firebaserc` command and update the default field **your-organized-project-id** with your Firebase project ID.
+8. Additionally, create .firebaserc file with `cp .firebaserc.example .firebaserc` command and update the default field **your-organized-project-id** with your Firebase project ID.

 #### Setup the Firebase emulators